OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 Universal links and Apple's [Handoff feature](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/Handoff/HandoffFundamentals/HandoffFundamentals.html#//apple_ref/doc/uid/TP40014338 "Handoff Fundamentals: About Handoff") are related:

 - Both rely on the same method when receiving data (`application:continueUserActivity:restorationHandler:`).
 - Like universal links, the Handoff's Activity Continuation must be declared in the `com.apple.developer.associated-domains` entitlement and in the server's `apple-app-site-association` file (in both cases via the keyword `"activitycontinuation":`).
-See "Retrieving the App Site Association File" above for an example.
+See "Retrieving the Apple App Site Association File" above for an example.

 Actually, the previous example in "Checking How the Links Are Opened" is very similar to the "Web Browser–to–Native App Handoff" scenario described in the ["Handoff Programming Guide"](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/Handoff/AdoptingHandoff/AdoptingHandoff.html#//apple_ref/doc/uid/TP40014338-CH2-SW10 "Adopting Handoff: Web Browser–to–Native App"):